mutinex/mmm-eval/docs/user-guide/data.md

 2023-01-05,1520,10640,19000,10000,4000,6300,2500,14.99,0,0
 ```

-## Configuration File
+## Configuration

-mmm-eval uses a configuration file to specify data column mappings and settings:
+BenjaMMMin uses a configuration file to specify data column mappings and settings:

 ### Basic Configuration